 All along, the campaign builds on the documentary and is supported by a high-profile media partnership.
 We are also talking to interest groups, associations and foundations about getting involved.

-Building on the film’s question ‘Wer sind wir? (‘Who are we?’), the campaign will suggest ‘Lernen wir uns kennen’ (‘Let's get to know each other’).
+Building on the film’s question ‘Wer sind wir? (‘Who are we?’), the campaign's call will be: ‘Lernen wir uns kennen’ (‘Let's get to know each other’).

 Add your reaction